jalapic/engsoccerdata/README.md

 Dataset includes:

  teams that dropped out half way through a season:
  - 1919 Leeds City
  - 1931 Wigan Borough
  - 1961 Accrington Stanley

  - includes 1919 Port Vale who replaced Leeds City mid-season
- - includes: truncated 1938 season
+ - includes: truncated 1939/40 season

- - from 1993-2014, includes date of game.
- - games before 1993 only have Season.

- - Season refers to the first year of that season e.g. 1952/3 would be "1952"

   Team Names used in the file are those that are currently used: e.g. Small Heath are Birmingham City, Ardwick are Manchester City, etc.